swallowWings/ALTEK/README.md

  - Add "not equal operator (!=)" to ASC raster calculator.
  - Add copying prjection files feature when making ASC file by "Get values from text files" menu.
  - Add the feature of deleting file name by character index to "File name processor" menu.

+O 2023.03
+ - "Set texts between texts in a line" function was added.